The best of Orkney in a day from Inverness

 2100-2115hrs: Return to Inverness, passing the stone 'circle' - actually more a horseshoe - of Achavanich. en route, and drop you at your accommodation.

-*On Saturdays in May and June and every day in July and August the return ferry leaves Saint Margarets Hope at 1800 hrs, giving us a whole extra hour in Orkney - click here for more information.
+*On Saturdays in May and June and every day in July and August the return ferry leaves Saint Margarets Hope at 1800 hrs, giving you a whole extra hour in Orkney - click here for more information.

 The above is our suggested itinerary.
 However, since this is a private tour you may of course select whichever features of Orkney you wish, which fit within the time available.

 This tour is available in principle any day of the year except 25/26 December and 1/2 January.
 Send us the date(s) you wish and we'll let you know if they're available.
 We put up the available dates for each month towards the end of the month before.

 Assuming we have made normal progress, we stop about 0820 hrs at a supermarket in Wick.
 At the cafeteria you can get hot or cold breakfast and drinks.
 There are toilets, and you can also buy picnic and snack food.